Apr Band Cost Comparator

 What is APR and how is it calculated?

 APR stands for Annual Percentage Rate.
 It is the total cost of borrowing expressed as a yearly percentage, and in the UK it is required to include the interest rate and any mandatory fees that are part of the credit agreement.
-For most personal and secured loans, APR and the interest rate are effectively the same figure, because the main fee structure is the interest itself.
-Products with arrangement fees built into the rate, or with compulsory insurance products, may show an APR that is higher than the headline interest rate.
+For most personal and secured loans, APR and the interest rate are effectively the same figure, because the main cost is the interest itself.
+Products with arrangement fees built into the rate, or with compulsory add-on products, may show an APR that is higher than the headline interest rate.

 Why is my actual rate higher than the advertised representative APR?

 The gap between the advertised rate and the rate you are actually offered can be substantial at the adverse end of the market.
-Some bad credit lenders advertise representative APRs in the 24% to 30% range but offer rates well above this to the applicants who fall outside the majority profile.
+Some bad credit lenders advertise representative APRs in the 24% to 30% range but may offer rates above this to applicants who fall outside the majority profile.
 Using a soft-search eligibility tool before applying gives a more accurate indication of the personalised rate you are likely to receive.
 Comparing the personalised rate against the advertised rate using this tool shows whether the specific product is competitively priced for your profile.

 Is a secured loan always cheaper than an unsecured one for bad credit?

 Not always, but in many cases for larger amounts over longer terms, a secured loan can offer significantly lower rates than an unsecured bad credit product.
 This is because the lender has the security of a charge over your property, which reduces their risk.
-For a borrower with adverse credit who owns property with meaningful equity, a secured loan at 15% to 20% APR may cost considerably less than an unsecured bad credit loan at 28% to 35% APR on the same amount and term.
+For a borrower with adverse credit who owns property with meaningful equity, a secured loan at 15% to 20% APR may cost considerably less in interest than an unsecured bad credit loan at 28% to 35% APR on the same amount and term.

 How much does improving my credit profile actually save?